sentientazure/superblogdocs/16_comments/01_javascript_3_disqus.md

 A blog platform like this wouldn't be very interesting without comments.
 Instead of building it ourselves from scratch, we're gonna use an external API for it.
 [Disqus](https://disqus.com) is a great one!

+This is the trello cards "_As a user I can write a comment on an article_," "_As a user, I can delete my comments_," and "_As a user, I can edit my comments._" Move them from Backlog to Doing.

 Follow these steps:

 1. Make an account and login to [Disqus](https://disqus.com).